 September

-Temperatures begin to wane in September as summer makes way for autumn, but days are still warm enough to enjoy fun outdoor activities around Seattle.
+Temperatures begin to wane in September as summer makes way for autumn.
+But still we find the days warm enough to enjoy fun outdoor activities around Seattle.
 The crazy summer crowds have left, and Seattle has fewer tourists at the main attractions and out on the town.
+(Which we, undoubtedly, prefer.)

 Restaurants have tables available, and you can usually get tickets to concerts without dealing with dodgy scalpers.
-You can enjoy clear days with blue skies at around 72°F (22°C) and over seven hours of sunshine a day.
+We love enjoying the clear days with blue skies at around 72°F (22°C) and over seven hours of sunshine a day.

 Festivals & events in September